 Natco's first experience in applying CFD to separator design was to model an existing separator in the analysis software.
 The geometry was created directly from Fluent's preprocessor, GAMBIT.
 This module also automatically produced the geometry meshing.
 Dr. Chang-Ming Lee, the Natco engineer who performs the CFD analyses, took advantage of the software's ability to produce both unstructured and structured meshes.
-He placed an unstructured mesh consisting of tetrahedral and hybrid necessary to develop a device.
-Natco chose FLUENT CFD software from Fluent Inc., Lebanon, New Hampshire because it is one of the few solvers capable of solving multiphase flow problems, a requirement for this application since it deals with oil, water and gas flow.
-The company also prefers this CFD program to others because of the user-friendly elements at both ends of the separator, scaling the unstructured mesh to account for differences in the size of the components being analyzed.
+He placed an unstructured mesh consisting of tetrahedral and hybrid elements at both ends of the separator, scaling the unstructured mesh to account for differences in the size of the components being analysed.
 In the central portion of the device, Dr. Lee placed a structured mesh consisting of hexahedral elements.
 He tried both fine and coarse meshes.
 The fine mesh had about 126,000 cells while the coarse mesh had approximately 40,000.
 To represent the wave motion of the processing platform, Lee created a user-defined function with assistance from Fluent's technical support based on known environmental data.
 He used FLUENT's Volume of Fluid (VOF) model to track the free surface interface and liquid-liquid interface in the vessel, and used the k-epsilon model for turbulence.